anyulled/gsas-live-stream-workshop/workspace/adrs/0005-use-third_parties.md

 ## Decision

-The system will integrate with third-party services for the Call For Papers (CFP) system and the Customer Relationship Management (CRM) system.
+The system will integrate with third-party services for the payments system.

 ## Consequences